International Student Office

 Do I have to attend the International Student Orientation?

-The International Student Orientation helps students with their transition to North American College, and all newly admitted international students are required to attend at the beginning of each academic term.
+The International Student Orientation helps students with their transition to North American University, and all newly admitted international students are required to attend at the beginning of each academic term.

 What services does the U.S. government offer to international students?